Geographers explore answers to questions like:

 John Langton Tyman Map Library

 The John Langton Tyman Geography Reading Room houses a collection of atlases and topographic maps of Manitoba and Canada, as well as maps from around the world.
-Located in Room 4-39 of the John R. Brodie Science Centre, it is a National Map Depository.
+Now located on the main floor of the John E. Robbins Library, it is a National Map Depository.

 NEW!
 Interdisciplinary Master of Science in Environmental & Life Sciences